gispos/AvsPmod/readme_resampleFilter.txt

 Certain functions are not possible with the resample filter:
 Crop dialog, read pixel values from avisynth, and a few things are not yet running smoothly: Split View and Preview Filter together.

 If a resize is active this is indicated in the status bar with an 'r' in front of zoom and dimensions.

-And if you don't like it or don't need it, you can deactivate or change the resample menu under program options > Misc2.